Convert Foot-Pounds per Pound to Kilojoules per Kilogram

 When do you need to convert between Foot-Pounds per Pound and Kilojoules per Kilogram?

-A metric specific-energy unit equal to 1,000 J/kg.
+A metric specific-energy unit equal to exactly 1,000 J/kg.
 Foot-Pound per Pound and Kilojoule per Kilogram are both specific energy units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.